putitsimply/christian-bible-explained/1-peter.md

 Near the end, Peter warns them to stay alert against temptation and fear, pictured as an enemy trying to pull them down.
 He tells them to stay humble, stick together, and keep going.

 He finishes by reminding them that God’s **grace** (meaning God’s undeserved kindness and help) will strengthen them, and he sends greetings from friends.

+## Big ideas

+* The letter links hope with resilience during suffering and social pressure.
+* It encourages respectful, non-revenge responses even when treated unfairly.
+* Community support and humble leadership are emphasised.